 Fire extinguishers are provided in certain types of schemes, particularly larger shared houses.
 Where Fire Extinguishers are provided by EHSL, they are serviced and inspected to ensure that they are safe.
-EHSL will include Fire Fighting Equipment servicing in its service charge schedule where it is responsible for arranging and providing this service.
+EHSL includes Fire Fighting Equipment servicing in its service charge schedule where it is responsible for arranging and providing this service.

 Regular Pest Control services are provided at some larger sites where a planned pest control programme is required.
 At other sites a contribution is collected to allow EHSL to provide responsive pest control services to address statutory pest nuisances when required.

 Communal Cleaning is sometimes provided in blocks of flats and in shared housing where the tenants have been assessed as being unable to clean the shared areas of the property.
 The cost allows for a frequent visit to sweep, hoover, dust and wipe down communal areas.
-Some sites may have a charge listed as Communal Cleaning (ad hoc), which is intended to provide occasional and irregular cleaning such as an oven cleaning, irregular deep cleans, or carpet cleaning.
+Some sites may have a charge listed as Communal Cleaning (ad hoc), which is intended to provide occasional and irregular cleaning such as an oven cleaning, periodic deep cleans, or carpet cleaning.

 EHSL provides Furniture and Household Equipment to some tenants.
-This service charge is used to replace sofas, dining tables and other items in communal areas.
+This service charge is used to periodically replace sofas, dining tables and other items in communal areas.

 In some schemes, EHSL has provided Laundry Equipment and White Goods for its tenants use.
 White Goods include items such as fridges, cookers and washing machines.